keb721/configtools/README.md

 Usage: `xmol2config <xmolfile>`

-Reads specified xmol file and prints equivalent DL_POLY CONFIG file to
-to stdout.
-Expects to find the matrix of cell vectors on the comment
-line of the input xmol file, listed as 9 components.
+Reads specified xmol file and prints equivalent DL_POLY CONFIG file to stdout.
+Expects to find the matrix of cell vectors on the comment line of the input xmol file, listed as 9 components.